CSpanias/cspanias.github.io/_posts/2023-10-27-Agent Sudo Write Up.md

     2. `-sC` Enables Nmap's **default script scanning**.
 Nmap has a set of built-in scripts that can be used to perform various tasks, such as service discovery, vulnerability detection, and more.
 Using this option, Nmap will run these default scripts against the target hosts to gather **additional information about the services** and their potential vulnerabilities.
     3. `-sV` Performs **version detection on the target services**.
     4. `-open` Specifies that we want to **scan for open ports**.
-    5. `-p-` Scans all ports, not just the most common ones.
+    5. `-p-` Scans **all ports**, not just the most common ones.
     5. `-T4` Sets the **timing template** for the scan.
 Timing levels in Nmap range from 0 (paranoid) to 5 (insane), with 4 being a relatively aggressive and faster scanning speed.

-    Our scan revealed three services:
+    Our scan revealed the following services: an FTP, an SSH and a Web Server.
-    1. FTP
-    2. SSH
-    3. Web Server

 2. The second question is: "*How you redirect yourself to a secret page?*"

-    That can be answered by visiting the web server via our browser:
+    This can be answered by simply visiting the web server via our browser:

     ![homepage](homepage.png)

-3. The last question of this task wants to find out the agent's name and has the following hint:
+3. The last question of this task wants us to find out the agent's name and provides the following hint:

     >You might face problem on using Firefox.
 Try 'user agent switcher' plugin with user agent: C

-    Instead of using the plugin, we can use **Burp Suite** instead: we need to first capture the HTTP request via **Proxy**, send the request to **Repeater**, modify the **User-Agent** accordingly, and inspect the incoming HTTP response:
+    Instead of using the plugin, we can also use **Burp Suite**: we need to first capture the HTTP request via **Proxy**, send the request to **Repeater**, modify the **User-Agent** accordingly, and inspect the incoming HTTP response:

     ![Burp Proxy](http-request-proxy.jpg)